 Connectivity within the cloud

 Azure Virtual Networks and virtual network peering are the basic networking components in a virtual datacenter.
 A virtual network guarantees an isolation boundary for virtual datacenter resources.
 Peering allows intercommunication between different virtual networks within the same Azure region, across regions, and even between networks in different subscriptions.
-Both inside and between virtual networks, traffic flows can be controlled by sets of security rules specified for network security groups, firewall policies (Azure Firewall or network virtual appliances), and custom user-defined routes.
+Traffic flows can be controlled inside and between virtual networks by sets of security rules specified for network security groups, firewall policies (Azure Firewall or network virtual appliances), and custom user-defined routes.

 Virtual datacenter overview